arskom/spyne/doc/source/comparison.rst

   deployments.
 Spyne uses lxml, due to its excellent namespace support and speed.
 So Spyne-based solutions are easier to develop and faster to work with but more difficult to deploy.
-* Does not do input validation for SOAP.
+* Does not do declarative input validation.
+Traditional (imperative) input validation is possible via a code injection mechanism similar to spyne's events.
-* Does not support events.
 * Does not support HttpRpc.
 * Does not have a Soap client.
     In fact, Ladon is pure server-side software - the whole idea of supporting a